nanewtech/statsoverlay200/README.md

 # [statsoverlay200](https://nanewtech.github.io/statsoverlay200/)
 ## CREDITS TO [@PRISMILLON](https://github.com/prismillon) FOR MAKING THE ORIGINAL WEBSITE!

-This is merely an alternative version of the [prismillon statsoverlay](https://statsoverlay.prismillon.com) which neatly displays rank and mmr of the user
+This is merely an alternative version for 200 Lounge of the [prismillon statsoverlay](https://github.com/prismillon/statsoverlay) which neatly displays rank and mmr of the user

 # Usage
 #### When opening the Link to the Website [nanewtech.github.io/statsoverlay200](https://nanewtech.github.io/statsoverlay200/) you will see this exact page